kemkemG0/whatsapp-clone/README.md

 ### reference
 [This](https://youtu.be/svlEVg0To_c) is the reference.
-I basically learn this from this video, however this uses firebase v8 so I reimplemented using v9.
+I basically learnt from this video, however this uses firebase v8 so I reimplemented using v9.

 ## Getting Started